-The Employer shall post a vacant position with existing employees at the same time will advertise within the communities of the WSA'NEC' people and then where there are no qualified applicants.
-The Employer shall post external to the communities of the WSA'NEC' people all regular full-time and part-time vacant positions describing the position, the location of the vacancy, the date of commencement, and the required qualifications.
+The Employer shall post a vacant position with existing employees at the same time will advertise within the communities of the WSÁNEĆ people and then where there are no qualified applicants.
+The Employer shall post external to the communities of the WSÁNEĆ people all regular full-time and part-time vacant positions describing the position, the location of the vacancy, the date of commencement, and the required qualifications.
 The Employer shall post and advertise a vacancy at least fourteen (14) calendar days in advance of selection.

 In filling such vacant regular positions, appointments shall be made to the employee or person with the required qualifications, level of competence, and efficiency as required by the position.
-Membership in WSA'NEC' community is a preferred qualification, as is First Nations ancestry.
+Membership in WSÁNEĆ community is a preferred qualification, as is First Nations ancestry.
+A proven commitment to participation in extracurricular and community engagement activities is a desirable qualification.
 Where the selection is between two (2) employees and such requirements are equal, seniority will be the determining factor.